ravichinni/excel-script-project-status-summary/README.md

 4. Add a row for each PM in the Table11 if it doesn't exist already.
 5. Add a column to the table with column name as Current Date in the format "DDMMMYY".
 Example: 08JUL24.
 The column should be added if it isn't present already.
 6 The row value for the column should contain a Project Score.
 Project Score is defined as the count of the projects the PM has.
--Prompt #3: Got a compilation error "See line 30, column 9: Office Scripts cannot infer the data type of this variable.
+- Prompt #3: Got a compilation error "See line 30, column 9: Office Scripts cannot infer the data type of this variable.
 Please declare a type for the variable."
--Prompt #4: Another error "[30, 41] Property 'getColumnCount' does not exist on type 'Table'."
+- Prompt #4: Another error "[30, 41] Property 'getColumnCount' does not exist on type 'Table'."
--Prompt #5: Next error "[52, 31] Property 'getRangeBetweenHeaderAndLastRow' does not exist on type 'Table'.
+- Prompt #5: Next error "[52, 31] Property 'getRangeBetweenHeaderAndLastRow' does not exist on type 'Table'.
 Did you mean 'getRangeBetweenHeaderAndTotal'?"
--Prompt #6: next error "[47, 29] Type 'IterableIterator<[string, number]>' is not an array type or a string type.
+- Prompt #6: next error "[47, 29] Type 'IterableIterator<[string, number]>' is not an array type or a string type.
 Use compiler option '--downlevelIteration' to allow iterating of iterators."
--Prompt #7: Please add debug statements to the code at appropriate locations -Prompt #8: Now lets change the logic to calculate the Project Score.
+- Prompt #7: Please add debug statements to the code at appropriate locations
+- Prompt #8: Now lets change the logic to calculate the Project Score.
 Each of the Project Statuses carry a weight as stated below.
 Complete is 4
 UAT is 3
 Development, In Progress is 2
 Rest all statuses is 1
 NotApplicable is 0
 For each PM multiply the weight by the number of projects with corresponding status and sum it up.
--Prompt #9: Also add a column called "Target Score".
+- Prompt #9: Also add a column called "Target Score".
 For each PM, this is total number of projects multiplied by the weight for Complete status.
 This needs to be re-calculated every time the program runs.
--Prompt #10: Also add a column with the name format "Score%-DDMMMYY".
+- Prompt #10: Also add a column with the name format "Score%-DDMMMYY".
 This is similar to "Score-DDMMMYY", but just expressed as a percentage of "Target Score"